First sergeant: United States Air Force

 In the United States Air Force, first sergeants are special duty temporary ranks and positional billets.
-First sergeants are not guaranteed to be promoted to the next level paygrade of first sergeant.
+They may be given authority within their unit, but they do not outrank their non-first sergeant peers of the same grade.
+First sergeants are not guaranteed to be promoted to the next level pay grade of first sergeant.
 Often referred to as the "first shirt", or "shirt", the first sergeant is responsible for the morale, welfare, and conduct of all the enlisted members in a squadron and is the chief adviser to the squadron commander concerning the enlisted force.
 They are held by a senior enlisted member of a military unit who reports directly to the unit commander or deputy commander of operations.
 This positional billet is held by individuals of pay grades E-7 through E-9 (master sergeant, senior master sergeant and chief master sergeant), and is denoted on the rank insignia by a lozenge (known colloquially as a "diamond").
-Most units have a master sergeant in this position.
-Larger units use senior master sergeants and chief master sergeants as first sergeants.
-While both services don't have separate first sergeant ranks, All first sergeants can retire at that rank, within their respective paygrade, if they so choose, as long as they have served satisfactorily in rank.
+Most units have a master sergeant (E-7) in this position.
+Larger units use senior master sergeants (E-8) and chief master sergeants (E-9) as first sergeants.
+All first sergeants can retire at that rank, within their respective pay grade, if they so choose, as long as they have served satisfactorily in rank.